ArkThis/AmPv/README.md

 # Overview

+AmPv = Archival MPV

-This is a collection of settings/code/config for MPV to be used for archival/digitization quality-control checks.
+This is a collection of settings/code/config for MPV to be used for archival/digitization use cases, like:

+  * Quality control (digitization ingest)
+  * Frame-precise seeking
+  * Audio analysis
+  * ...

 ![example screenshot](screenshots/example1.png)